Yandex Cloud

 1. In the configuration file, describe the resources you want to create:

 • Database cluster: Description of the cluster and its hosts.
-You can also configure DBMS settings here if necessary.
+You can also configure DBMS settings here, if required.

-• Network: Description of the cloud network where the cluster will be hosted.
-If you already have a suitable network, you do not need to describe it again.
+• Network: Description of the cloud network to host the cluster.
+If you already have a network in place, you do not need to describe it again.

-• Subnets: Subnets to connect the cluster hosts to.
-If you already have suitable subnets, you do not need to describe them again.
+• Subnets: Description of the subnets to connect the cluster hosts to.
+If you already have subnets in place, you do not need to describe them again.

-Sample configuration file structure for creating a non-sharded cluster with SSL support:
+Here is an example structure of a configuration file for creating a non-sharded cluster with SSL support:

 resource "yandex_mdb_redis_cluster" "<cluster_name>" {